LyeGuanYan/Memristor/README.md

 <a id="5">[5]</a> G. Shomalnasab and L. Zhang, “New Analytic Model of Coupling and Substrate Capacitance in Nanometer Technologies,” IEEE Trans Very Large Scale Integr VLSI Syst, vol. 23, no. 7, pp. 1268–1280, Jul.
 2015, doi: 10.1109/TVLSI.2014.2334492.

 <a id="6">[6]</a> Gabino Alonso, “LTspice: Piecewise Linear Functions for Voltage & Current Sources,” Analog Devices, Inc.

+<a id="7">[7]</a> M. Zhu, C. Wang, Q. Deng, and Q. Hong, “Locally Active Memristor with Three Coexisting Pinched Hysteresis Loops and Its Emulator Circuit,” International Journal of Bifurcation and Chaos, vol. 30, no. 13, Oct.
+2020, doi: 10.1142/S0218127420501849.

+<a id="8">[8]</a> Z. Biolek, D. Biolek, and V. Biolkova, “Computation of the area of memristor pinched hysteresis loop,” IEEE Transactions on Circuits and Systems II: Express Briefs, vol. 59, no. 9, pp. 607–611, 2012, doi: 10.1109/TCSII.2012.2208670.